 When one sibling gets injured or wounded from playing or anything, it could be great to make the other sibling help in fetching a plaster or assist in patching the injured child up.
 If the injuries were caused by the other sibling, it can be good in making them a helper instead of only being the hurter.

-This can help them establish a relationship where they feel that they can rely and take care of each other.
-Making them help each other out can not only form a closer bond between them, it can also make you feel better as parent, knowing they’ll have each other’s backs when you’re not present.
+This can help them establish a relationship where they feel that they can rely on and take care of each other.
+Making them help each other out can not only form a closer bond between them, but it can also make you feel better as a parent, knowing they’ll have each other’s backs when you’re not present.

 For more parenting tricks and tips, please visit Motherhood.com.my.